Nattanan-Petchsuk026/Nattanan-Petchsuk026/README.md

 ### 🌟 About Me

-I'm a third-year student at the School of Information Technology, majoring in Software Engineering at Mae Fah Luang University in Chiang Rai, Thailand.
+I'm a third-year student at the School of Information Technology, major in Software Engineering at Mae Fah Luang University in Chiang Rai, Thailand.
 I am passionate about developing software solutions and continually improving my skills in various programming languages and technologies.

 ### 🎓 Education